-The IICA Office in Dominica was opened in 1984 and is located in the Botanical Gardens, Roseau with other support services and agencies of the Ministry of Agriculture.
-During 1984 to 1987, the Director/Representative was Dr Reginald Pierre, who, following his transfer to Headquarters in San Jose, Costa Rica, as Area Director was replaced by Dr Franz Alexander on May 15, 1987.
+During 1983, Dr Reginald E Pierre was appointed Director/Representative for Grenada, Dominica, St Lucia and following his transfer to IICA Headquarters in San Jose, Costa Rica as Area Director for the Caribbean, he was replaced by Dr Franz C Alexander on May 15, 1987.
 The Area Director was relocated in Barbados from April 1989.

-Two other international professionals Mr Jerry La Gra, Specialist in Marketing and Rural Development and Dr Antonio M Pinchinat, Specialist in Technology Generation and Transfer, operate out of the St Lucia Office since 1985 and 1987 respectively.
+Two other international professionals Mr Jerry La Gra, Specialist in Marketing and Rural Development and Dr Antonio M Pinchinat, Specialist in Technology Generation and Transfer, operate out of the St Lucia Office since 1985 and 1987 respectively as does National Professional, Mr Everton Ambrose, Specialist in Plant Protection who joined IICA in 1984.